project-herakles/ee_training/README.md

 ## Submission
 You will use git to retrieve and submit the assignment.
 Make a branch with your own Slack display name so that we can identify your submission.
+Failure to put the files in the expected place will be considered an un-qualified submissions.

 ### Basic guide on using GitHub
 * You must have git installed on your PC.
 Download it from [here](https://git-scm.com/)